-The rapid development of, and widespread access to, technology has provided a new medium for 'virtual' bullying, which can occur in or outside school.
-Cyberbullying is a different form of bullying and can happen at all times of the day, with a potentially bigger audience, and more accessible as people forward on content at a click.
+The rapid development of, and widespread access to, technology has provided a new medium for 'virtual' or online bullying, which can occur in or outside school.
+Online bullying is a different form of bullying and can happen at all times of the day, with a potentially bigger audience, and more accessible as people forward on content at a click.

-Cyberbullying can be defined as 'The use of Information Communication Technology, particularly mobile phones and the internet, to deliberately hurt or upset someone.'
+Online bullying can be defined as 'The use of Information Communication Technology, particularly mobile phones and the internet, to deliberately hurt or upset someone.'